AY2021S1-CS2103T-W12-3/tp/docs/DeveloperGuide.md

 **Extensibility & Documentation**
 * Application should be easily extended by developers looking to improve or expand it.
-* Application should be well-documented such that new developers can be on-boarded quickly just by reading through documentation.
+* Application should be well-documented such that new developers can be on-boarded quickly just by reading thro****ugh documentation.